Y8M13/ym-proj2-react/ym-README.md

 [`COMPONENTS`]

-- Home (main page)
+- Home component (main page that contains an image)
-- NavBar (for navigations)
+- NavBar component (for navigations and contains `Links`)
+  - Task Manager
+  - Task Log
+  - Add New Task
-- Task Log (list of created tasks)
+- Task Log component (list of created tasks)
-- Task Form (to input new tasks)
+- Task Form component (to input new tasks)

+[`BUTTON`]

-- Submit button (to sumbit task entries to the back-end and display on Task Log page)
+- Submit button (located on the Task Form page to sumbit task entries to the back-end and display on Task Log page)

 [`ROUTES`]

 - / - home
 - /tasklog - Task Log
+- /tasklog/:id - Task Details page - Stretch Goal
 - /taskform - Add New Task page

 ### Deliverables